Research Proposal Topics often emerge from interesting case files.

 The sacroiliac joint is a prime mover, as is the hip joint, in bending, walking, leaping; they work in harmony each contributing to a fluid body movement.

 Hip surgery sometimes fails, not because the hip surgery was poor, but because the sacroiliac joint was not also addressed.

 There's much room for more research proposal topics when it comes to the sacroiliac joint and hip arthritis.

 # Slipped disc symptoms Case File

-Whilst slipped discs like this case file are routine, every day affairs in chiropractic clinics, one is always aware that one is treading on dangerous ground.
-One wrong move can spell disaster.
-A sneeze, the wrong chair, or in fact any sitting at all, a wrong move by the chiropractor.
+Whilst slipped discs like this case file are routine, every day affairs in chiropractic clinics, one is always aware that we are treading on thin ice; a wrong move can spell disaster.
+A sneeze, a low chair, or in fact any sitting at all, or an unwise move by the doctor can often aggravate the condition.

-Personally, I always take extra special care with first timers.
-Careful and correct management of the very first time a patient has a slipped disc will usually mean that the repeated episodes that lead inexorably to surgery can be avoided.
+Personally, I always take extra special care with the patient experiencing an acute injury for the first time.
+Careful and correct management of the this person, be it a slipped disc or some other condition, will usually mean that the repeated episodes that lead inexorably to surgery can be avoided.

 Never to be forgotten by both doctor and patient is that it takes at least six weeks for the annulus fibrosis to heal, under ideal circumstances.